endoflife-date/endoflife.date/products/terraform.md

 ---

-> [Hashicorp Terraform](https://www.terraform.io/) is a source-available, infrastructure as code
+> [Hashicorp Terraform](https://www.terraform.io/) is a source-available, infrastructure as code,
 > software tool by Hashicorp.

 Generally Available (GA) releases of active products are supported for up to two (2) years.
 Eligible